varglbargl/dook.ly/README.md

 ============
 "The colors, dook, the colors!"

-Tool for sampling and analyzing graphic and web design choices, such as color scheme and font pairings, from the web using HTML5.
+Web application that data mines and analyzes style information from the web to construct design profiles including color scheme and font pairings.
+Utilizes custom algorithms for analyzing color information and assembling a representative color scheme based on comparisons of hue, saturation, and luminosity.

 Made at a Hack Reactor 48-Hour Hackathon in San Francisco.